mfs409/jetlag/src/camera_gravity/big_world.md

 <iframe src="../getting_started/game_01.iframe.html"></iframe>

-In this part of the chapter, we'll start thinking about how to handle this problem.
+Let's start thinking about how to handle this problem.
 To begin with, let's be a bit more exact about what we are seeing.
 In the game, there is a hero and there is a camera.
 The camera is centered on the point (8, 4.5), which is the center of a world that starts at (0,0), is 16 meters wide, and is 9 meters high.
 The camera has no reason to follow the hero as the hero goes off screen, and the camera has no way of preventing the hero from going off screen.
 Indeed, it wouldn't even make sense for the camera to be able to limit the hero's movement... we probably need to use some rigidBodies in the `stage.world` for that purpose.

 To explore this problem in more depth, here's the game we are going to make.
 It is not at all interesting or fun.
 It consists of a large world (64x36 meters)